walkenho/walkenho.github.io/_posts/2019-01-14-interpolating-time-series-p1-pandas.md

 ### interpolate() - interpolating
 If we want to mean interpolate the missing values, we need to do this in two steps.
-First, we generate the data grid by using .mean() to generate NaNs.
-Afterwards we fill the NaNs by interpolated values by calling the interpolate() method on the readvalue column:
+First, we generate the data grid by using *mean()* to generate NaNs.
+Afterwards we fill the NaNs by interpolated values by calling the *interpolate()* method on the readvalue column:

 ```python